 Petra By Night

-When you walk through the Siq there are candles lit along the way and it’s magical and serve as a passage way right up to the Treasury and you can admire it in the dark with all those beautiful lights on around you.
+When you walk through the Siq there are about 1500 candles lit along the way and it’s magical and serve as a passage way right up to the Treasury and you can admire it in the dark with all those beautiful lights on around you.
 They’ll play live traditional music while you sit in the sand and enjoy the view.
-A beautiful

 On the second day pass the Treasury and walk to the other side of Petra and walk up to the amazing Monastery and after that walk through the street of facades one last time and check out the theatre before you leave this ancient city.

 This city is very much focused on sea activities.
-Aqaba is the place to be for a dive or a snorkle and it’s very beautiful underwater.
+Aqaba is the place to be for a dive or a snorkel and it’s very beautiful underwater.
 The sea food is also to die for here, so make sure to have a little taste of that.

-I hope this Ultimate Road Trip Guide to Jordan with kids inspires you enough to buy plane tickets and hop on a plane to this beautiful country.
+I hope this Ultimate Family Road Trip Guide to Jordan with kids inspires you enough to buy plane tickets and hop on a plane to this beautiful country.
 And if you do, please let me know what you think afterwards.